majoledesma/majoledesma/README.md

 👩🏻‍🎨 I enjoy design in general and try to incorporate it into everything I do.

-🪄 My hobbies include painting pots, creating Spotify playlists, watching surfing tournaments, drawing in CSS, reading biographies, studying cosmology, and basketball.
+🪄 My hobbies include painting pots, creating Spotify playlists, watching surfing tournaments, reading biographies, studying cosmology, and basketball.